PHOTOX/ABIN/CONTRIBUTING.md

 # How to contribute to ABIN

-Thanks for contributing to our code! 💜
+Thanks for contributing to our code!💜
 Here's a couple of guidelines that you should keep in mind.

 ## Setup your environment